SDCopy-App/SDCopyManual/README.md

 # SDCopy Manual

 This repo contains tech files of SDCopy to be viewed publicly.
+No SDCopy binary or image file included.

 ## Content
 * Functions